pszufe/OpenStreetMapXPlot.jl/README.md

 # OpenStreetMapXPlot.jl
-This is a complete re-write of OpenStreetMap.jl package - plotting module.
+This is a plotting companion for the [OpenStreetMapX.jl](https://github.com/pszufe/OpenStreetMapX.jl) package.

+The package provides to plotting mechanisms for map vizualization:

-Compared to the original package this module uses `Plots.jl` with GR is used as backend for map vizualization.
+- `Plots.jl` with GR as a back-end
+- plotting directly to `PyPlot.jl` (please note that due to slower painting speed this option is reasonable only for small maps up to few thousand nodes)

 ## Installation

-The current version uses Julia 1.0.0
+The current version has been tested with Julia 1.0.3

 ```julia
 using Pkg